-Christian Bale's name is not forgettable to movie-goers and superhero fanatics alike.
+Christian Bale is name not forgettable to movie-goers and superhero fanatics alike.
 After appearing in his first recognizable role at a young age, Empire of the Sun (1987), Bale amped up his game and played a murderous stockbroker in a classic known to this day.
 In American Psycho (2000) Patrick Bateman becomes the psychotic killer of Wall Street unknown to all and dangerous to most.
 Bale’s list of movies began to accumulate by the time he starred in the future world of Equilibrium (2002), but it was after his role in The Machinist (2004) that catapulted Bale to superhero stardom.

 The Fighter (2010) made Bale the big brother fighting addictions and challengers in a match.
 In 2012 Bale put on the cape one last time to play Batman in The Dark Knight Rises.
 Never to leave fans disappointed, Bale returned to the screen to play a con-artist in American Hustle (2013).
 He is currently nominated for a Golden Globe for Best Performance by an Actor in a Motion Picture.
 Peep if Bale will beat out competitors in tonight’s Golden Globe Awards tonight at 8 p.m.